-Bring your baby to you instead of leaning towards her.
+Place your hand on her back (see photo) and bring your baby to you instead of leaning towards her.
 This will be more comfortable.

 Avoid putting pressure on her head with your fingers or the palm of your hand.
 Babies don't seem to like this.
 They draw their heads back and some may have difficulty latching back on.
 If this happens, readjust your position.